alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       - Dust/Sand Forming and Dust/Sand clearing, which is the same for dust.

       - Getting Cloudy and Clouds Clearing, which is based on the cloud coverage in the weather state.

+      - Getting Foggy and Fog Clearing, based on the Fog value in the weather state.

       - Weather Display Name Changed, which fires when the output of Get Display Name for Current Weather Changes.
 This is a good dispatcher to use to trigger something based on general weather changes.